gustavoliveira94/gustavoliveira94/README.md

 I have been programming since I was 14, until today I keep programming and updating my knowledge.
 Currently I have been working with React, NextJS, Typescript, React Native.

-## 🎯 My goals to 2023

-I want to improve my english and become fluent.

 ## 👨🏻‍💻 Experiences

 ##### Saúde iD `Brazil` `Remote` - `Frontend Developer`